 The bag is made of nylon, but beyond praising its ingenious design, manufacturers do not specify how it works or the mechanism behind its function.
 What is more intriguing, keeping bananas tightly wrapped inside a bag sounds like a sure-proof way to concentrate the amounts of ethylene gas and thus accelerate ripening instead of slowing it down.

-That just brings another question.
+That just brings up another question.
 If it doesn’t slow down ethylene gas release and seems to concentrate it instead—how can it prevent ripening?

 It’s All About Temperature Regulation